jakobzhao/geog371/labs/lab01/readme.md

 1\.
 On your local computer, create a text file, and name it `resume.md`.

 2\.
-Open this file `resume.md` with `Typora`.
-In the Typora's editor, you can work on your resume.
+Open this file `resume.md` with `Atom`.
+Then, you can work on your resume.
 If you are not familiar with Markdown, please refer to a tutorial at [here](https://guides.github.com/features/mastering-markdown/).
 Or you can start with copying and pasting the template below.
 Notably, this template is only for your reference.
 You probably do not want to share too much about your personal information such as phone number, address and etc.

 ```markdown
 # Your Name